yuxuan12345/UOCIS322-P1/README.md

 ### Assignment ###

-* Fork this repository to create your own repository on GitHub, and make sure it is PRIVATE.
+* Fork this repository to create your own repository on GitHub, and make sure it is PUBLIC.
 Be sure to add me as collaborator so I have access.
 (Read the documentation as needed, and create an account on GitHub if you don't have one.
   You should've already done finished this as part of Project 0.)